Signaling Games for Log-Concave Distributions: Number of Bins and Properties of Equilibria: Nash Equilibria for Sources with Log-Concave Distributions

+In the proof of Theorem~\ref{thm:LogConcaveCost}, we again use the idea of varying the left-most or right-most bin edge building on the approach employed in the proof of \cite[Theorem~3]{SignalingGames}, which considers sources with a bounded support and makes the monotonicity assumption (M) mentioned earlier.
+In our proof, we first show that it is possible to obtain an equilibrium with $N$ bins starting from an equilibrium with $N+1$ by varying the value of left-most or right-most depending on the sign of $b$ and then prove that the expected cost is monotonic during this procedure.
+Here, the log-concave source assumption ensures that the corresponding left-most or right-most bin edge is monotonic with respect to the number of bins in equilibrium.
+Moreover, the approach taken in the proof of Theorem~\ref{thm:LogConcaveCost} builds also on the proof of Theorem~\ref{thm:LogConcaveTwoSidedExistence} with a slight modification which enables us to observe the monotonic behavior of the expected costs.

-Theorem~\ref{thm:LogConcaveCost} shows that both the encoder and the decoder prefer an equilibrium with more bins as it leads to a better cost for both of the players.
+Theorem~\ref{thm:LogConcaveCost} shows that an equilibrium with more bins leads to a better expected cost in equilibrium for both of the players.
 When $b=0$ (i.e., team theoretic setup), the problem reduces to the classical optimal quantization problem under quadratic cost structure and the result of Theorem~\ref{thm:LogConcaveCost} is in fact valid also when $b=0$.
-Therefore, Theorem~\ref{thm:LogConcaveCost} reveals that for all $b\in\mathbb{R}$ both the encoder and the decoder prefer an equilibrium with more bins.
 In other words, the classical optimal quantization setup with the quadratic cost criterion is a special case of Theorem~\ref{thm:LogConcaveCost}.

+\begin{remark} In Theorem~\ref{thm:LogConcaveCost}, we compare expected costs of the players in equilibrium and prove that these costs are monotonically decreasing with respect to number of bins.
+This directly implies that the decoder always prefers an equilibrium with more bins.
+In that respect, our result is a generalization of \cite[Theorem~3]{SignalingGames} for log-concave sources.
+On the other hand, our result implies that the encoder ex ante (before observing a realization of the source) prefers an equilibrium with more bins.
+This is a generalization of \cite[Theorem~5]{SignalingGames} for log-concave sources.
+In that respect, our results reveal that if we compare (ex ante) expected costs of the encoder and decoder in equilibrium among all possible Nash equilibria, the one with the maximum possible number of bins gives the smallest expected cost, i.e. the most informative equilibrium. \end{remark}

+\begin{remark} Without a log-concave assumption, such a monotonic behavior of the expected costs in equilibrium with respect to number of bins may not hold in general.
+For instance, we provide a simple example where there exists an equilibrium with $N=3$ bins for which the expected costs in equilibrium is worse than an equilibrium with $N=2$ bins.
+Although we provide an example with a discrete distribution for simplicity, one can also construct an example with a continuous density. \end{remark}

+\begin{example} Let the bias term be $b=0.9$.
+Suppose that the distribution of the source is given by the following discrete distribution: